Ulmus minor 'Plotii': Cultivation

 Elms labelled 'Plotii' were included in botanical collections such as Kew Gardens, Royal Botanic Garden Edinburgh, University of Dundee Botanic Garden (the two latter by Edward Kemp), and Belmonte Arboretum, Wageningen.
 In the UK 'Plot Elm' was propagated and marketed by the Hillier & Sons nursery, Winchester, Hampshire, from 1949, with 38 sold from 1965 to 1977, when production ceased.
 Its presence in the Hillier nursery suggests that it was also represented in the Hillier Arboretum in the mid-20th century.
 The tree is now only planted occasionally owing to its susceptibility to Dutch elm disease.
 It appears in National Elm Collection lists, but no specimen is known in the Brighton area (2025).

 In continental Europe, 'Plotii' was distributed by the Späth nursery of Berlin from at least 1930 onwards, as U. minor Mill.
 (U. sativa Moss), 'Goodyer-Rüster' [:'Goodyer Elm'], "a tall tree up to 30 m, of upright growth and [with] pendulous [branchlets]".
 Späth knew Elwes and Henry's 1913 work, with its photograph of one of the Westonbirt trees so named, so is likely to have sourced 'Plotii' either from Westonbirt or from one of Elwes and Henry's other source locations.
 (The real Goodyer's Elm was rediscovered by Melville in the later 1930s.)
 Rehder (1949) gives U. sativa Moss as a synonym of 'Plotii'.
-A specimen stood in Zuiderpark, The Hague, in the mid-20th century.
+A tree labelled U. plotii stood in Zuiderpark, The Hague, in the mid-20th century.
+Plot may have been among the field elms from Boston, Lincolnshire, a Plot area, listed as 'U. foliacea (Boston)', that were present in The Hague in the 1930s.
 The U. minor that stood in the Ryston Hall arboretum, Norfolk, in the early 20th century may have been Plot Elm, referred to as U. minor in the leading UK tree survey of the day, Elwes and Henry (1913).
 Späth sent numerous elms to Ryston, but the date when he began supplying Ulmus minor [:Plot Elm] is unknown.
 Three young specimens were reported (2014) from in a private garden at Seyne les Alpes, France.

 In the USA, the " U. minor = U. sativa " introduced as "young grafted plants" to the Arnold Arboretum, Massachusetts, c.1915, were probably Plot Elm, as the arboretum's July 1915 article on European Elms reporting this accession is based on Elwes and Henry's 1913 book (with its striking Plot photograph) and nomenclature.
 The young trees were established by 1918 and still present in 1922, the arboretum then considering them possibly the only specimens of this kind of elm in the US.